ethereum/remix-project/libs/remix-tests/README.md

 Version should be same as on NPM.

 ### Test structure
-remix-tests provides and injects a built-in assert library for testing purpose.
+`@remix-project/remix-tests` provides and injects a built-in assert library for testing purpose.

 #### Assert library